Struggling to pay your rent or mortgage

 If you are renting from a private landlord with an Assured Shorthold Tenancy and they want you to leave, they are required to serve a valid section 21 or section 8 notice.

-Only when the notice expires and you have not vacated your property, you landlord can apply to courts for a possession order.
-As long as your security deposit was protected, the notice was valid and the landlord’s paperwork is in order, the courts will grant a possession order.
+Your landlord can only apply to the courts for a possession order when the notice expires and you have not vacated your property.
+If your security deposit was protected, the notice was valid and the landlord’s paperwork is in order, the courts will grant a possession order.

 If you haven’t left the property by the expiry date of the possession order, your landlord can apply for an eviction warrant from the court.
 Once the eviction warrant is issued, court-appointed bailiffs can remove you from the property.